yixin5/Final_Project/README.md

 1. Total amount of red envelope
 2. The packets number of Each envelope.
 3. The number of group member
-4. The initial amount of each person
+4. The initial amount of each person.

 ## Hypothesis or hypotheses before running the simulation: